S0fft/Device-Cloud-Hub/README.md

 ## <p align="center">Windows</p>

-### Stack Installing
+### - Stack Installing
 To begin, install: [Python](https://www.python.org/downloads/) | [PostgreSQL](https://www.postgresql.org/) <br> Links are provided to the latest versions of the tools.
 <br>

-### Cloning a Project From GitHub
+### - Cloning a Project From GitHub
-Create a root directory on your computer, then open it in your code editor or terminal.
+All the same, сreate a root directory on your computer, then open it in your code editor or terminal.
 <br>
 Next, write this command into the command line:
 ```powershell